HarryGifford/special-relativity/README.md

 First run `pnpm install` to install all the dependencies and then go to `packages/frontend` and run `pnpm run start` to load the page.

+The directory `utils` contains packages related to development or that only need to be built/executed infrequently.
+For example `wavelength-color-map` is used to generate the texture for mapping Doppler shifted colors.

 ## Overview